armytag/langs/cauldron/language1.md

 ### Verbs

-- Past/non-past distinction
-  - Tense coded with combination of morphological strategies
+- No tense/aspect marking
-- Marked for person of both A and P
+- Marked for person (number and clusivity) of both A and P
   - Order of A and P modifiers occur in both orders
+    - Could depend on P.Num of A and P
+    - 2SG.A-3PL.P-verb, but 3PL.P-verb-1PL.INC.A
+  - Active alignment (S acts like A or P depending on context)
+- Purpose clauses have deranked verb forms (e.g. no person marking)
+- "When" clauses balanced (same verb markings)
+- Reason clauses balanced (same verb markings)

 ## Grammar